borntofrappe/game-development/Games/Side Pocket/README.md

 end
 ```

+The logic is rather convoluted, but considers a value in the `[0, math.pi * 2]` range, with the idea of updating the trajectory toward the direction expressed by the key.

-It is finally used as the game launches the ball, to compute the `x` and `y` dimensions of a linear impulse.
+Regardless of how the value is updated, the variable is finally used as the game launches the ball, to compute the `x` and `y` dimensions of a linear impulse.

 ```lua
 local impulseX = math.cos(angle) * IMPULSE_MULTIPLIER